FLO-2DKaren/FLO-2D-Tutorial-Source/source/Import GDS Data.rst

 Before performing this task, set up a geopackage using `FLO-2D Plugin Settings <#_FLO-2D_Plugin_Settings>`__.

-1. To import a FLO-2D data files into a Geopackage:
+1. To import a FLO-2D data files into a Geo Package:

 2. Click the Import GDS Files